drashid94/PMFetch/README.md

 Software Components

-C: The primary programming language used for controlling the Raspberry Pi and interacting with hardware components.
+C++: The primary programming language used for controlling the Raspberry Pi and interacting with hardware components.
 Libraries: -llgpio -pthread -lncurses